aspnetboilerplate/module-zero-forsaken/README.md

 What is 'module zero'
 ----------

-'Module zero' is the first module for ASP.NET Boilerplate that includes following features:
+Module-Zero is the module that implements abstract concepts of ASP.NET Boilerplate framework, also adds some useful stuff for enterprise web applications:

 * Implements ASP.NET Identity framework for User and Role management.
 * Provides a Role and Permission based authorization system.
 * Provides infrastructure to develop multi-tenant applications.
 * Implements Setting system of ASP.NET Boilerplate to store Tenant, Application and User level settings in the database.
+* Implements audit logging.
+* Implements session management.

 Sample Project
 -------------------